saurya/flexible-jekyll/_posts/2022-01-16-jodai-badam.markdown

 But there's something going through my mind a lot lately - not peanuts, partition or even mustard - but close.
 It's another black seed, a bit smaller, with faith much larger.

 ## Poppies
 Both Afghanistan and Bengal have a storied history with poppies.
-Humanity as a whole has a storied history with the plant, which Michael Pollan covers in his
+Humanity as a whole has a storied history with the plant, which Michael Pollan covers in [this lovely essay](https://harpers.org/archive/2018/04/flowers-of-evil-2/#:~:text=One%20flower%20was%20the%20cause,might%20or%20might%20not%20be.).

 100 years ago, Singapore's economy ran on a steady import of Bengal poppies for refinement and shipping to Hong Kong and Shanghai.
 Today, Kabul seems to be running heroin into Russia, the Punjab and everywhere else as a way to recover its economy.